Queen's Crescent Market: London Borough of Camden (2015–present)

 In May 2016 the market continued, but was much reduced, with traders reduced from 50 a few years earlier to 22.
-The decline has been blamed on higher charges by the council.

 The Greater London Authority has a Good Growth Fund which provides grants that have to be spent on infrastructure schemes by 2021.
 Camden Council were awarded £1.1 million in 2018 to reinvigorate Queen's Crescent, including the market, with high street improvement works.
 The award requires that local people must be involved in the regeneration plans.
 Members of Reclaim Queen's Crescent, a group campaigning to improve the market and other neighbourhood services said "there is some wariness about how much we will be listened to after our experience with the market".

 In popular culture

 The Market briefly features in the 1971 short-form documentary about Dorothea Wight and Studio Prints, At a Printmakers Workshop.

 Queen's Crescent Market and the Sir Robert Peel pub were used as a filming location in the third episode of the first series of Minder (1979).